Edert/DCSsub/README.md

 --rep_mean	[Non peak region] Mean of replicate read numbers, default=0.9

---read-count-scaling	Scaling of read distribution, no scaling, scaling of beta result based on read counts (with exponential distribution) or scaling of read counts based on beta result (with Laplace distribution): none, frag, beta, default="none"
+--frag-count-scaling	Scaling of frag distribution, no scaling, scaling of beta result based on read counts (with exponential distribution) or scaling of read counts based on beta result (with Laplace distribution): none, frag, beta, default="none"

--- read -count-lp-scale	Scale for Laplace distribution if read -count-scaling is frag, default=0.1
+--frag-count-lp-scale	Scale for Laplace distribution if frag-count-scaling is frag, default=0.1

--- read -count-ex-loc	Loc for exponential distribution if read -count-scaling is beta, default=10
+--frag-count-ex-loc	Loc for exponential distribution if frag-count-scaling is beta, default=10

--- read -count-ex-scale	Scale for exponential distribution if read -count-scaling is beta, default=100
+--frag-count-ex-scale	Scale for exponential distribution if frag-count-scaling is beta, default=100

 -d, --dp-thres	Threshold of reads to define a DB peak , default=0.7